Gut Instincts: Disorders of Gut-Brain Interaction and Implications in Psychiatric Care

 Learning Objectives

-1. Define disorders of gut-brain interactions (DGBI) and the Rome IV Criteria.
+1. Define disorders of gut-brain interaction (DGBI) and the Rome IV Criteria.

 2. Describe the biopsychosocial model of DGBI.